-If a child develops symptoms of illness while at the School, the responsible School officials shall do the following:
+If a child develops symptoms of illness while at school, the responsible school officials shall do the following:

 - 1. Isolate the child immediately from other children in a room or area segregated for that purpose; - 2.
-Inform the parent/guardian or designee as soon as possible about the illness and request that he or she pick up the child; and - 3.
+Inform the parent or guardian as soon as possible about the illness and request that he or she pick up the child; and - 3.
 Report each case of suspected communicable disease the same day by telephone to the local health authority, or as soon as possible thereafter if no contact can be made the same day.

-In the event that the parent cannot be reached and, in the judgment of the principal or his or her designee, immediate medical attention is required, the injured student may be taken directly to the hospital and treated by the physician on call.
+In the event that the parent cannot be reached and in the judgment of the principal or person in charge immediate medical attention is required, the injured student may be taken directly to the hospital and treated by the physician on call.
 When the parent is located, he or she may elect to continue the treatment or make other arrangements.